adamedx/autographps/docs/WALKTHROUGH.md

 ### Get started -- simple commands

 **AutoGraphPS** cmdlets allow you to explore the graph.
-Before using the cmdlets, you must establish a connection to the graph.
-The easiest approach is to use the `Connect-Graph` cmdlet, after which you can execute other cmdlets such as `Get-GraphItem` which operate on the graph:
+Before using the cmdlets, you must establish a connection to the graph by signing in.
+If you have not already done this using `Connect-Graph`, that's ok -- any commands that need a connection will request one before communicating with the graph.
+After that, any subsequent commands will re-use that same connection, so you won't have to sign in again.

+Here's a really simple command you can execute -- if it asks you to sign-in, please do so:

 ```powershell
 Get-GraphItem me
 ```

-After you respond to authentication prompts, `GetGraphItem` returns a PowerShell object representing MS Graph's view of the `me` entity, i.e. the entity that represents your user object:
+After you respond to authentication prompts, `Get-GraphItem` returns a PowerShell object representing MS Graph's view of the `me` entity, i.e. the entity that represents your user object:

     id                : 82f53da9-b996-4227-b268-c20564ceedf7
     officeLocation    : 7/3191